hyperledger/fabric-sdk-node/docs/tutorials/logging.md

 ### Overview

 Hyperledger Fabric Node.js client logging uses the Node.js 'winston' package.
-The logging is initialized when the Node.js applicatiion first loads the Hyperledger Fabric package.
+The logging is initialized when the Node.js application first loads the Hyperledger Fabric package.
 All Hyperledger Fabric client objects will use the same settings (Peer, Orderer, ChannelEventHub).
 ```
 const Client = require('fabric-client');